"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 subject listed below.
 It is well worth your time.
 Begin with Job, the greatest treasure of all.
 Download any pages of this site

 by right clicking on it, followed by "print."
-The pages of Job and
+Most pages have to print

 The Book of Job with commentary